Considering a PhD and/or a career in academia?

 Quantile Regression by Roger Koenker

-It is rare to feel completely mathematically prepared for research, as the demands of new projects are often inherently unpredictable.
-At a certain threshold of foundational knowledge, rather than aimlessly studying more advanced mathematical topics, a more effective approach is to begin working on a project and acquire the necessary mathematical tools as the need arises.
+It is rare to feel completely mathematically prepared for research, as the new demands are often unpredictable.
+At a certain threshold of foundational knowledge (mostly real analysis and probability theory), rather than aimlessly studying more advanced mathematical topics, a more effective approach might be to begin working on a project and then acquire the necessary mathematical tools as the need arises.